Bhattb2/401-PythonReadingNotes/class-readings/class02.md

 - Reusability: This eliminates the need to duplicate code.

 - Scoping: Modules typically define a separate namespace, which helps avoid collisions between identifiers in different areas of a program.

+## PyTest Tutorial

+### What is PyTest?

+Pytest is a testing framework which allows us to write test codes using python.
+You can write code to test anything like database, API, even UI if you want.
+But pytest is mainly being used in industry to write tests for APIs.

+### Why use PyTest?

+Some of the advantages of pytest are:

+- Very easy to start with because of its simple and easy syntax.
+- Can run tests in parallel.
+- Can run a specific test or a subset of tests
+- Automatically detect tests
+- Skip tests
+- Open source

+Up to section Running tests in parallel

 ## Recursion
 ### Definitions